Home → About → Jobs & Clerkships → Volunteers & Interships

 We work with individuals, agencies, and educational institutions throughout the state to match volunteers to opportunities on a court-by-court basis.
 Our goal is to provide a mutually beneficial experience for the Service Worker and the Judicial Branch.
 Volunteer duties range from clerical work, electronic recording of courtroom proceedings, and special analytical projects; to providing gifts for small children enduring long waits in district court halls, or special assistance as Court Appointed Special Advocates.
 Volunteers may also be referred to other non-profit legal assistance agencies.

-All volunteer service workers must complete an application process, which includes a comprehensive criminal history background check.
-Please click on the link, State of Maine Volunteer Forms, which will bring you to the forms that need to be filled out and returned to the Administrative Office of the Courts.
-We also ask that you list more than one location, as your first choice may already have a volunteer or not have the need for one.
+If you are interested in general Service Worker opportunities at courthouses around the State, please click on the link, State of Maine Volunteer Forms, which will bring you to the forms that need to be filled out and returned to the Administrative Office of the Courts.
+If you are flexible about courthouse location, please indicate this on the Service Worker application.
+Please note that not all courthouses are able to accept volunteers at all times.
 For more information please contact Dawn Rule, Senior Human Resources Generalist, 207-822-0707.

 Court Appointed Special Advocate (CASA) Program